WootingKb/wooting-analog-sdk/README.md

 Currently the headers have to be manually generated and kept in the repo.
 When intentional changes are made, the testing phase verifies that the pre-generated headers match what would be generated now to ensure that accidental changes aren't made to the output of the header generation.

 #### Outputted Headers
-* `wooting-analog-sdk-wrapper.h`: This is the header which includes everything that you need to use the SDK.
-(This uses `wooting-analog-sdk-common.h` which defines all relevant enums & structs)
+* `wooting-analog-wrapper.h`: This is the header which includes everything that you need to use the SDK.
+(This uses `wooting-analog-common.h` which defines all relevant enums & structs)
-* `wooting-analog-sdk-common.h`: This defines all common enums, headers & structs which are needed by plugins & SDK users
+* `wooting-analog-common.h`: This defines all common enums, headers & structs which are needed by plugins & SDK users
-* `wooting-analog-sdk-common-plugin.h`: This includes `wooting-analog-sdk-common.h` & additional functions which are obtained from statically linking to the analog-sdk-common library.
+* `wooting-analog-plugin-dev.h`: This includes `wooting-analog-common.h` & additional functions which are obtained from statically linking to the analog-sdk-common library.
 (FOR USE WITH PLUGINS)
 * `plugin.h`: This is the header which plugins should use to define all functions that need to be exported for a plugin to work

 ## Related Repositories

 * [wooting-analog-sdk-plugin](https://github.com/simon-wh/wooting-analog-sdk-plugin): This is Wooting's Plugin which is written in Rust and serves as a good reference implementation
 * [analog-sdk-plugin-examples](https://github.com/simon-wh/analog-sdk-plugin-examples): This repo contains all plugin examples that have been collected
-* [wooting-analog-sdk-wrappers](https://github.com/simon-wh/analog-sdk-wrappers): Official language wrappers for the Wooting Analog SDK
+* [wooting-analog-wrappers](https://github.com/simon-wh/analog-sdk-wrappers): Official language wrappers for the Wooting Analog SDK